EldenBear/SN-API/README.md

 ## Description
 ```
 This API allows the creation of a user that can then add friends, thoughts, and reactions
 throught API requests.
-You can also delete friends, thoughts, and reactions as well.
+You can also delete users, friends, thoughts, and reactions as well.
 ```